Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 I started to record what I ate everyday in July 2022 by a very incidental chance.
 Since then, I spent most of my time in Hong Kong until I moved to Austin in July 2023.
-From my experience in HK, I was wondering whether people tend to eat better (to relax or compensate) or simpler (to save time) when they are busy.
+From my experience in HK, I was wondering whether people tend to eat better (to relax or to compensate) or simpler (to save time) when they are busy.
 However, my life and food patterns in HK were so complicated and unpredictable to verify this hypothesis.
 Considering the feasibility, I decide to estimate and predict my life and food patterns in Austin.